November 15, 2018

 Recipients of the AIBS Emerging Public Policy Leadership Award receive:

 - A trip to Washington, DC, to participate in the AIBS Congressional Visits Day, an annual event where scientists meet with lawmakers to advocate for federal investment in the biological sciences, with a primary focus on the National Science Foundation.
-The event will be held on March 18-20, 2019.
+The event will be held on March 25-27, 2019 (Note: Dates for the program changed from March 18-20 to March 25-27).
 Domestic travel and hotel expenses are paid for the winners.

 - Policy and communications training, including information on the legislative process and trends in federal science funding, and how to engage with policymakers and the news media.

 - Meetings with lawmakers to discuss the importance of federal investment in the biological sciences.

 - A one-year AIBS membership, including a subscription to the journal BioScience and a copy of "Communicating Science: A Primer for Working with the Media."

 The 2019 award is open to U.S. citizens and U.S. permanent residents enrolled in a graduate degree program in the biological sciences, science education, or a closely allied field.
 Applicants should have a demonstrated interest in and commitment to science policy and/or science education policy.
 Prior recipients, including Honorable Mentions, are not eligible for the award.

 Applications are due by 05:00 PM Eastern Time on January 14, 2019.
 The application guidelines can be downloaded at http://www.aibs.org/public-policy/eppla.html.